IAM Access Analyzer is Enabled

 AWSTemplateFormatVersion: '2010-09-09'

-Description: Enable IAM Access Analyzer for the account
+Description: IAM Access Analyzer for external access analysis

 Resources: